wasilibs/go-jq/README.md

 on any platform that Go supports.

 Note that there is an excellent Go port of jq, [gojq][3].
-It has some small differences from upstream, so this library may be appropriate where those come into play.
+It has some small differences from upstream, so this version may be appropriate where those come into play.
 It also intends to be a case study on bringing tools to Go without a significant rewrite.

 ## Installation